Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Experimental Evaluation

 To facilitate a uniform comparison, we implemented all the evaluated algorithms using the same development tools and environment.
-The source code can be provided on request and will be made publicly available on publication of this work.
+The source code is publicly available on this link https://github.com/dcs-chalmers/Semantic-relaxation-2D-design-framework.